ZengineHQ/zengine-ui-react/README.md

 - `deploy-storybook`: deploys the Storybook to Github Pages
 - `scss`: compiles SCSS from the `style` folder
 - `scss:watch`: watches the `style` folder and recompiles SCSS when files change
-- `build`: builds the redistributable output for Yidhra; this is what people will get when they `npm install` this in their projects
+- `build`: builds the redistributable output for Zengine UI React; this is what people will get when they `npm install` this in their projects

 ## Directory Structure Guide